 07 of 11

-Glue the cardstock wheel to the cardboard circle.
-Press firmly and allow a few minutes to dry.Continue to 8 of 11 below.
+Make sure the cardstock circle and the cardboard circle are the same size.
+Then, glue them together to create your spinner wheel.
+Press the pieces firmly together and allow them a few minutes to dry.Continue to 8 of 11 below.

 08 of 11

 Have an adult drill a hole in the center of the spinner.
 The hole needs to be almost the size of the rubber grommet.
-Test the sizing as you drill so that you don't create a hole that's too big.
-If that happens, the grommet (and the rest of the hardware) will fall out.
+Go slowly so you don't accidentally create a hole that's too big.
+If that happens, the grommet and the rest of the hardware will fall out.

-Tip: If you're doing this as a classroom activity, have a teacher or volunteer sit at a desk with the drill.
-The students can then bring their wheels to the drilling station as they're ready, rather than having someone walk from desk to desk with the drill.Continue to 9 of 11 below.
+Tip: If you're doing this as a classroom activity or with several kids, have an adult sit in one place with the drill.
+Then, the children can bring their wheels to the drilling station when they're ready, rather than having someone walk around with the drill.Continue to 9 of 11 below.

 09 of 11